AG3NTZ3R0/cnbc/README.md

 # CNBC

-A Python package that wraps CNBC API endpoints and returns financial data in JSON format.
+A Python package that wraps CNBC API endpoints and returns financial data in JSON.
 The API queries business news and live market data to streamline the development of financial applications.
 <table><tr><td>

 #### IMPORTANT LEGAL DISCLAIMER